RohitReddy16/RohitReddy16/README.md

 - **Robotics in Manufacturing**: Exploring the integration of machine vision and AI into industrial robotics.
 - **Control Systems**: Developing advanced control algorithms for precise automation in industrial settings.
-- **ITSM**: Understanding the role of ITSM in shaping the future of automation and customer support.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=yushi1007&layout=compact)](https://github.com/RohitReddy16)